joncampbell123/dosbox-x/README.md

   the QBasic/TurboBasic runtime to use software emulation instead.

-Origin and History of the DOSBox-X project
+Origin and history of the DOSBox-X project
 ------------------------------------------

 DOSBox-X started as a fork of the original DOSBox project sometime